virtualcitySYSTEMS/map-ui/documentation/WINDOWS.md

 - `updateWindowPosition` Returns an updated WindowPosition by applying new options keeping the original object unchanged.
 - `moveWindow` Move window position in x and y.
 - `clipToTargetSize` Clips a provided WindowPosition corresponding to the size of its target.
-- `applyPositionOnTarget` Applies the position on the target clipping the position to the target's size.
+- `getPositionAppliedOnTarget` Returns the position applied on the target by clipping the position to the target's size.

 ## Slot

-The WindowManager offers four slot types:
+The WindowManager offers five slot types:

 ```js
 /**